 Xv6 multiplexes by switching each CPU from one process to another in two situations.
 First, xv6's sleep and wakeup mechanism switches when a process waits for device or pipe I/O to complete, or waits for a child to exit, or waits in the sleep system call.
 Second, xv6 periodically forces a switch to cope with processes that compute for long periods without sleeping.
-This multiplexing creates the illusion that each process has its own CPU, just as xv6 uses the memory allocator and hardware page tables to create the illusion that each process has its own memory.
+This multiplexing creates the illusion that each process has its own CPU, much as xv6 uses the memory allocator and hardware page tables to create the illusion that each process has its own memory.

 Implementing multiplexing poses a few challenges.
 First, how to switch from one process to another?
 Although the idea of context switching is simple, the implementation is some of the most opaque code in xv6.
 Second, how to force switches in a way that is transparent to user processes?
-Xv6 uses the standard technique of driving context switches with timer interrupts.
-Third, many CPUs may be switching among processes concurrently, and a locking plan is necessary to avoid races.
+Xv6 uses the standard technique in which a hardware timer's interrupts drive context switches.
+Third, all of the CPUs switch among the same shared set of processes, and a locking plan is necessary to avoid races.
 Fourth, a process's memory and other resources must be freed when the process exits, but it cannot do all of this itself because (for example) it can't free its own kernel stack while still using it.
 Fifth, each core of a multi-core machine must remember which process it is executing so that system calls affect the correct process's kernel state.
-Finally, sleep and wakeup allow a process to give up the CPU and sleep waiting for an event, and allows another process to wake the first process up.
+Finally, sleep and wakeup allow a process to give up the CPU and wait to be woken up by another process or interrupt.
 Care is needed to avoid races that result in the loss of wakeup notifications.
 Xv6 tries to solve these problems as simply as possible, but nevertheless the resulting code is tricky.